 Item: F3GRANTAMTL

-your last year at [last PS school attended] did those grants or scholarships pay for?other college expenses such as rent, food, or books?
+How much of the tuition and fees forDuring your last year at [last PS school attended], did those grants or scholarships pay for all, at least half but not all, or less than half of your…

-All

-More than half, but not all
+Response options: All / At least half, but not all / Less than half for each item below

+tuition and fees?

+other college expenses such as rent, food, or books?

 Less than half

 Applies to: Respondents who received a grant and/or scholarship for their last year of postsecondary attendance.